vim-ctrlspace/vim-ctrlspace/README.md

 # Overview

-**Vim-CtrlSpace** is a Vim plugin allowing to create and manage lists of buffers, files, tabs, workspaces (sessions), and finally bookmarks (projects).
+**Vim-CtrlSpace** is a Vim plugin for creating and managing lists of buffers, files, tabs, workspaces (sessions), and finally bookmarks (projects).
-Its approach is somewhat unique, but certainly you will feel at home soon, especially if you used intensively split windows, tabs, buffers, etc.
+Its approach is somewhat unique, but certainly you will feel at home quickly, especially if you used intensively split windows, tabs, buffers, etc.

 You can think of it as a buffer/file/tab explorer mixed with a fuzzy finder